ang101/cogtrace/README.md

 CogTrace is a multi-agent harness that checks decisions against structured constraints across all abstraction layers — grounded in Rasmussen's Abstraction Hierarchy from cognitive engineering.

 > Built for the AGI Hackathon 2026.
-Two prize tracks: Most Sophisticated Harness and Best Use of W&B Weave.

 ---